 With Sakir Khader, Yana Kononova and Susan Meiselas

-The first panel discussion, Who Made the Image?, will explore the position of the photographer.
+The second panel discussion, Who Made the Image?, will explore the position of the photographer.
 What is the perspective of a photojournalist who spends a brief period in a conflict zone compared with photographers who know the area intimately?
-Palestinian photographer Sakir Khader and Ukrainian photographer Yana Kononova will discuss this insider/outsider perspective with Susan Meiselas.
+Dutch / Palestinian photographer Sakir Khader and Ukrainian photographer Yana Kononova will discuss this insider/outsider perspective with Susan Meiselas.
 Khader, who is based in the Netherlands, is known for his reports on the Arab world commissioned by Dutch newspapers and television stations.
 Kononova felt compelled to become a war photographer following the Russian invasion of Ukraine.
 Meiselas believes it is important to return to areas where she has photographed in the past to investigate the significance her photos had for the local people.

 7:00 – 7:30 pm